 It is, therefore, a no-no to give your babies a bottle of milk or juice to get them to sleep and keep them asleep.

-If your child has become dependent on milk and could not sleep without it in his/her mouth, you should let your baby drink in water after the bottle of milk to help prevent bacteria build-up.
+If your child has become dependent on milk and could not sleep without it in their mouth, you should let your baby drink water after the milk bottle to help prevent bacteria build-up.

 Check out dental sealants